will-iamalpine/EnergyMeter/INSTRUCTIONS.md

 `appliance_dict = {0: 'cell', 1: 'desklamp', 2: 'fan', 3: 'kettle', 4: 'laptop', 5: 'monitor', 6: 'none', 7: 'sadlamp'} #N.B. update this with each model!`

 ### Classify!
-* The script will print out the result of the classification and the confidence.
+* [This script](https://github.com/buchananwp/EnergyMeter/blob/master/scripts/rolling_classifier.py) will print out the result of the classification and the confidence, after you've put it in the DEV folder on your pi.
-* See future work for inspiration to expand the capabilities, as there is no shortage of work to be done
+* See future work for inspiration to expand the capabilities
-* Please contribute!

 Desk Lamp
 ![image](https://user-images.githubusercontent.com/8934290/54723395-ab847000-4b24-11e9-972c-41f37fc29c30.png)